 A Command to restrict provision to Type 1 Devices and Type 2 Devices of all items of Personal Data stored in the GPF which have a UTC date and time stamp prior to the date and time stamp specified in the Restrict GPF Data Command.

+In executing the Restrict GPF Data Command the GPF shall:

+i. make the information to remove all Personal Data available to Type 1 Devices and Type 2 Devices via its HAN Interface; and

+ii. clear the Supplier Message.